mielpeeters/dither/README.md

 )

 func main() {
     // open the input image
-	img, err := imgutil.OpenImage(*imagePath)
+    img, err := imgutil.OpenImage("path/to/imputImage.any")
     if err != nil {
     return
     }

     // convert the input into a slice of slices (2d array) of pixels pixels := imgutil.ImageToPixels(img)

     // scale the image down with a given scale scale := 10
     process.Downscale(pixels, scale)

     // get the palette in which to create the new image amountOfColors := 5
     sampleFactor := 4
     knnRuns := 3
     palette = colorpalette.Create(pixels, amountOfColors, sampleFactor, knnRuns)

     // apply dithering to the image
+    diffusers := process.StuckiDiffuser()
-	paletted := process.FloydSteinbergDithering(pixels, palette)
+    paletted := process.ApplyErrorDiffusion(pixels, palette, diffusers)

     // save the image as a GIF (efficient for paletted images) imgutil.SaveGIF(paletted, "path/to/outputImage.gif") }
 ```
 Note that some of the functions used here are not optimal yet, and the usage will be made simpler in the future.